kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting. ```Just realized this also applies to romance```, lol.

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. I have completed watching the 2017 Personality Lecture by Jordan B. Peterson on YouTube and over the 22 weeks or so it took me to do it, have undergone a meaning process of transformation.
+1. I have watched the 2017 Personality Lecture series by Jordan B. Peterson on YouTube and over the 22 weeks or so it took me to do it, have undergone a meaningful process of transformation.
 A uself process of transformation.
-2. Being back to working on Futtech, truly felt right in the moment.
-I am grateful for that.
+2. Being back to working on Futtech, truly felt 'right'.
+I'm grateful for that.
 3. Logos, Logos, Logos.
-The ease with which self-expression was handle on a number of occasions this week informs me of the increased level of self-mastery and the need for a deeper commitment to Ethos and detachment from Pathos.
+The ease with which self-expression was handled on a number of occasions this week informs me of the increased level of self-mastery and the need for a deeper commitment to Ethos and detachment from Pathos.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. **Failure:** Third week running; Midnight Bedtime.<br />